 In my experience, I’ve learned that if you want people to respect you and follow you, you need to be what they want to become and have no double standards.
 If a manager comes to work two hours after the others, he or she will never be accepted as a leader.
 By doing what you want employees to do, you will encourage them to be more dedicated.
 Moreover, when there are no sharp behavioral distinctions between managers and team members, employees will feel empowered to undertake acts of leadership.

 Mutual respect in a team allows it to become a truly self-organized machine, where each member takes the initiative and is not afraid of bearing responsibility.
 Therefore, leading by example is a crucial part of making your team more independent, efficient and productive.
+Just be a Lean leader, not a mean leader.

 Building leaders from within is actually a cultural process – a change of culture, management practices and implementing practices that create a new common mindset and allow your team to show their best.